Moduli problems for operadic algebras: Maurer--Cartan equation

-to be the full simplicial subcategory on the $\PP$-algebras that are very small (Definition \ref{def:verysmall}). \end{definition} \begin{lemma} In the situation of Assumption \ref{ass:mc}, the $\infty$-category of small $\PP$-algebras can be presented by the simplicial category $\scat{Alg}_\mathscr{P}^{\mm{sm}, \infty}$. \end{lemma} \begin{proof} The simplicial category $\scat{Alg}_\mathscr{P}^{\mm{sm}, \infty}$ presents a full subcategory of the $\infty$-category of $\PP$-algebras by Lemma \ref{lem:simpcatofalgebras2}.
-It presents the subcategory of small $\PP$-algebras by Lemma \ref{lem:verysmall}, which applies by Variant \ref{var:cobarC}. \end{proof} Assumption \ref{ass:mc} now allows us to give a very simple description of the functor $\mf{D}_\phi$ on the $\infty$-category of small $\PP$-algebras: \begin{lemma} In the situation of Assumption \ref{ass:mc}, there is a (strictly) fully faithful functor of simplicial categories
+to be the full simplicial subcategory on the $\PP$-algebras that are strictly Artin (Definition \ref{def:verysmall}). \end{definition} \begin{lemma} In the situation of Assumption \ref{ass:mc}, the $\infty$-category of Artin $\PP$-algebras can be presented by the simplicial category $\scat{Art}_\mathscr{P}^{\infty}$. \end{lemma} \begin{proof} The simplicial category $\scat{Art}_\mathscr{P}^{\infty}$ presents a full subcategory of the $\infty$-category of $\PP$-algebras by Lemma \ref{lem:simpcatofalgebras2}.
+It presents the subcategory of Artin $\PP$-algebras by Lemma \ref{lem:verysmall}, which applies by Variant \ref{var:cobarC}. \end{proof} Assumption \ref{ass:mc} now allows us to give a very simple description of the functor $\mf{D}_\phi$ on the $\infty$-category of Artin $\PP$-algebras: \begin{lemma} In the situation of Assumption \ref{ass:mc}, there is a (strictly) fully faithful functor of simplicial categories